 Upon completing the Gillings MPH Core, you’ll schedule your comprehensive exam.
 This 20-minute oral assessment tests your ability to apply foundational public health knowledge and skills to novel contexts and problems.
 It’s also an opportunity to sharpen your integrative and critical thinking abilities and practice communicating about public health issues with colleagues, interdisciplinary stakeholders and the general public.

 After completing the Gillings MPH Core, you’ll delve into concentration-specific courses.
 These classes strengthen your understanding of the cultural, environmental and social issues that shape today’s public health landscape.
 If you’re a student in our MPH Nutrition, MPH Leadership or Applied Epidemiology concentrations, you’ll also customize your training with three elective courses.

 If you’re enrolled in our MPH Leadership, MPH Nutrition or Applied Epidemiology concentrations, you’ll complete the MPH practicum — a planned, mentored and evaluated work experience that enables you to apply your training in a real-world setting.
 To reduce program costs, we don’t assign any credits to your practicum hours.
 The practicum breaks down into three parts:

-Complete SPHG 701: Leading from the Inside Out, a 2-credit course that prepares you for the practicum experience.
+Complete SPHG 701: Leading from the Inside Out, a 2-credit course that prepares you for public health practice.